Tag Archives: blessings

 Not just sometimes, but a lot more than I care to admit.

 I am not a soft-spoken person.
 I don’t know how to be, nor have I ever been.
-Matter of fact, I specifically recall several years ago when I went up for prayer due to my terrible marriage because of my terrible husband, who constantly caused me grief and undue stress, that this little prayer warrior woman looked up at me square in the eyes and said, “Learn to keep your mouth shut.
-It would hold you in good stead.”
+Matter of fact, I specifically recall several years ago.
+I went up for prayer because of my terrible marriage.
+My terrible husband constantly caused me grief and undue stress.
+This little prayer warrior woman looked up at me, square in the eyes.
+She then said, “Learn to keep your mouth shut.”
+It would hold you in good standing.

-As I think back, there had only been one soft-spoken and genteel person in our family, and that was my maternal grandma.
+As I reflect, I realize that there was only one soft-spoken and genteel person in our family.
+That person was my maternal grandma.
 Mama sure wasn’t … and still isn’t.
 My daughters, too, all have loud voices.
-We have a tendency to spout out.
-When my grandson was small, listening to us three talking up a storm, like we normally do, he made an observation and commented how “extra” we were.
+We spout out.
+When my grandson was small, he listened to us three talking up a storm.
+It was something we usually did.
+He made an observation and commented on how “extra” we were.
 Haha.
-I wish I could say it’s a Nuyorican thing (Puerto Rican born in New York), but I’m not so sure I can get away with that.
+I wish I could say it’s a Nuyorican thing.
+Nuyorican refers to a Puerto Rican born in New York.
+But I’m not so sure I can get away with that.

-So amidst the clatter and the sounding of clucking hens–especially when we women folk get together (you should hear my aunts in the same room); in my alone and quiet time, I want to be still and hear God’s voice.
+So, amidst the clatter and the sounding of clucking hens, I want to be still.
+Especially when we womenfolk get together (you should hear my aunts in the same room).
+In my alone and quiet time, I want to hear God’s voice.

 Amid the chaos, I need His peace that surpasses all my understanding.
 I need His strength when I am weak.
-I desire His guidance and wisdom to flood my soul and take over.
+I want His guidance and wisdom to flood my soul and take over.
 You know how it is: Jesus, take the wheel!
 Help me to be the woman you have called me to be.
 Give me an understanding beyond my comprehension.
-I want grace seasoned over my words and soft answers poured over others, even within my own family.
-In times of frustration, confusion, and ruckus – we need to remember that God is not the Author of confusion but of peace.
+I want my words to be seasoned with grace.
+May my answers be gentle and kind to others, even within my own family.
+In times of frustration, confusion, and ruckus, we should remember something important.
+God is NOT the Author of confusion.
+He is the Author of peace.

-I don’t know about you but I’ve been bombarded with challenges and distractions of late.
+I don’t know about you, but I’ve been bombarded with many challenges and distractions lately.
 And you know what?
 Today is my birthday!
-So I received a birthday card from Mama and the words on the envelope addressed to me, leaped out and touched me to the core of my being.
-I just stared at the words … and wept.
+I received a birthday card from Mama.
+The words on the envelope were addressed to me.
+They leaped out and touched me to the core of my being.
+I just stared at the words: To My Baby Girl … and wept.
 You have to know that Mama isn’t big on giving compliments or speaking platitudes.
 But these words spoke volumes.
 Our mother-daughter relationship is a complicated one.
-Yet here she was telling me in the best way she knew, that she loved me.
+Yet here she was telling me in the best way she knew that she loved me.
 Yes, people, we need to count our blessings.

 A word fitly spoken is like apples of gold in pictures of silver.